Meda Station

 Meda Station, often referred to as Meda River Station, is a pastoral lease in Western Australia that once operated as a sheep station but presently operates as a cattle station.

 Situated about 38 km east of Derby and about 76 km north of Looma in the Kimberley region, it is between the Meda and Lennard Rivers.
 The country is well timbered with open grassy plains.
 A neighbouring property is Kimberley Downs Station.

 The property occupies an area of 5059 km2 and supports a herd of approximately 25,000 Brahman cattle.
 It is owned by the Jumbuck Pastoral Company and has been managed by Troy Haslet since 2015.

 The property was established prior to 1883; a station employee, Henry Thomas Best, died on Meda that year.
 By 1885 the property was owned by Messrs Marmion and Co. and was hit by severe flooding.
-Over 1,300 sheep were lost from the property during a cyclone that swept through the area.
+Over 1,300 sheep were lost at the property during a cyclone that swept through the area.
 In 1891 shearing produced 100 bales of wool.

 Record flooding hit the area in 1894 following a cyclone.
-The station manager reported to Marmion that another 1,300 sheep had been lost from the property.
+The station manager reported to Marmion that another 1,300 sheep had been lost in the cyclone.
 Fifteen Aboriginal people and an estimated 20,000 sheep were drowned during the floods, which left miles of country underwater.

 Meda was placed on the market for auction in 1897 and advertised as occupying an area of 350000 acre and being stocked with 8,900 sheep and 9 horses.
 It sold at the reserve price of £5,000 to William Silas Pearse.
 The following year all of the stock was sold off from the property; a total of 6,400 sheep were advertised for sale.